ashley-green1/Election-Analysis/README.md

 3. Calculate the total number of votes for each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
+6. Calculate the voter turnout for each county.
+7. Calculate the percentage of votes from each county out of the total.
+8. Determine the county with the highest turnout.

 ## Resources
 - Data Source: election_results.csv